Home/ Blog/ Preventive Care/

 • Diminished and impaired speaking ability

-Stage 7: Very Severe Alzheimer's
+Stage 7: Severe Alzheimer's

 A despondent senior woman sits in a wheelchair with a young woman holding her hand-10.jpeg